First Russian circumnavigation: The UK and Canary Islands

-The departure was late only because Rezanov was not returning from London.
-He went on board on October 5, and at the very same day the vessels headed to the Canary Islands.
-A rapid transition to subtropical climate was very noticeable – on October 8 the temperature increased to 14 °R (17,5 °C).
-On October 10 the crews observed a significant bolide in the constellation of Sagittarius.
-Because the sea was calm on October 13, Horner and Langsdorf carried out oceanographic measurements and lowered the bathometer to 95 fathoms.
-On October 19 they reached Tenerife where they met French privateer that was passing by between Nadezhda and Neva.
-The vessels followed the raid Santa Cruz de Tenerife at 11 am on October 20; because of the rocky bottom of the sea, the Neva lost verp and two cable length.
+Rezanov returned late from London on October 5, and the vessels headed to the Canary Islands.
+On October 8, the temperature increased to 14 °Ré (17.5 °C).
+On October 10, the crews observed a significant bolide in the constellation of Sagittarius.
+Because the sea was calm on October 13, Horner and Langsdorff carried out oceanographic measurements and lowered the bathometer to 95 fathoms.
+On October 19, they reached Tenerife, where they met a French privateer passing by.
+The vessels headed to Santa Cruz de Tenerife at 11 am on October 20, where the Neva was damaged on the rocks.

-Since acquiring the necessary supplies was complicated, the expedition stayed in Tenerife until October 27.
-The crews bought fresh vegetables and fruits, potatoes and pumpkins, as well as four buttles of Canarian wine.
-In total, it cost 1200 piastres.
-During that time, Rezanov stayed with merchant Armstrong, and Horner stayed with the governor of the island, taking chronometers and observational instruments with him.
-The observatory was placed in the tower of the Palace of the Inquisition.
-Then astronomer together with Levenstern and Bellingshausen filmed the Santa Cruz harbor.
-The filming was completed by October 22.
-Almost all the crew members were struck by the poverty of the local population, by the "highest degree of debauchery", as well as by the dominance of the Spanish Inquisition.
-Due to constant theft, the commanders even had to prohibit local citizens to visit the ships.
-Before the departure, Rezanov openly named himself the head of the expedition, and that led to the first open conflict between him and Krusenstern.
-Later Ratmanov wrote in his diary that at that time, Rezanov apologized and acknowledged that officers would not accept orders from a chamberlain.
-Later ambassador wrote a complaint to the name of the emperor, about which count Fyodor Tolstoy reported to Krusenstern.
-The latter started to talk to officers one-by-one about his authority on the ship.
+Since restocking was complicated, the expedition stayed in Tenerife until October 27.
+The crews bought fresh vegetables and fruits, potatoes and pumpkins, and four butts of Canarian wine.
+In total, this cost 1200 piastres.
+During that time, observational instruments were placed in the Palace of the Inquisition.
+Measurements of the harbor were completed by October 22.
+Almost all the crew members were struck by the poverty of the local population, as well as by the dominance of the Spanish Inquisition.
+Due to constant theft, the commanders banned local citizens from the ships.
+Before departure, Rezanov named himself the head of the expedition, leading to the first open conflict between him and Krusenstern.
+Later, Ratmanov wrote in his diary that at that time, Rezanov apologized, but later wrote a complaint to the emperor.
+Count Tolstoy reported this to Krusenstern, who started to talk to officers one by one about his authority on the ship.